dfreymann/DOGM_Display_Library/Readme.md

 6.14.15 version 0.5

-At this point this code has only been tested using a DOGM162W-A display (16x2 lines, 3V3, no backlight) connected to an Arduino Uno with hardware or software SPI.
+At this point this code has only been tested using a DOGM162W-A display (16x2 lines, "3V3"*, no backlight) connected to an Arduino Uno with hardware or software SPI.
 Works fine.

+*Doh!
+On the Uno, all input signals 5V.
+OK...
+HAS been tested at 5V (VDD to 5V) and works fine.

 Other variations of the display (1 line, 3 line), and 5V operation have NOT been tested yet.

 * NOT yet converted for or tested to run on the Spark Core/Photon!